 Probably.
 You will not see people who fall within your age filter when you do not fall within theirs.
 Suppose you are a heterosexual man of 35, and your age filter goes from 30 to 40.
 You will then, logically, only see women between 30 and 40 years old.
 However, there are no women between whom you fall outside the age filter, for example, women who only want men between 20 and 30 years to see.
 Otherwise, match proposals do not make much sense.

 Word of disclaimer: this is, again, no official Tinder FAQ.
 Tinder’s algorithms are secret, and there is still a lot of discussion on the internet about the reciprocity of Tinder filters.

 Does the distance filter work in two directions?

-There is an exception situation.
-If you have liked someone with whom you fall within the distance range, but later no longer (for example because that person is passing through), then that person can still see you, even if you fall outside of his or her age range.
+There is an exceptional situation.
+If you have liked someone with whom you fall within the distance range, but later no longer (for example, because that person is passing through), then that person can still see you, even if you fall outside of his or her age range.
 Then there is still a match possible.

 When I open Tinder on vacation, I suddenly have a lot of matches.
 I better move out for sure?

-I am a nice hetero man, but I score few matches.
+I am a nice hetero man, but I score a few matches.
 Do I have to worry?

 Why does Tinder determine which of my photos is used as the main photo?

 This is because the ‘Smart Photos’ feature has been enabled for you.
 She is active by default when you have just installed Tinder.
 With ‘Smart photos,’ the app chooses your best photo, which produces the most response.
 As far as we know, Tinder does this by showing users random photos from your profile and keeping track of which do and do not lead to matches.
 Based on these data, the app then chooses the best photo as your main photo.
 According to Tinder, people who have ‘Smart photos’ are, on average, up to 12 percent more matches than before.